 Again, your specific plan details can be best explained by your insurance provider.

-Even when you are using insurance to pay for addiction treatment services, you will still have some expenses that are not covered, and you’ll be responsible to pay these.
-They are called out-of-pocket expenses, and you’ll be responsible for paying these through your own finances.
+Even when you are using insurance to pay for addiction treatment services, you will still have some expenses that are not covered.
+These are called out-of-pocket expenses, and you’ll be responsible for paying these through your own finances.

-Most plans will have deductibles that need to meet before coverage kicks in.
+Most insurance plans will have deductibles that need to be met before coverage kicks in.
 You will need to spend a certain amount of money on your medical expenses — up to your deductible amount — before coverage kicks in.

-For example, if you have a plan that has a $500 deductible and then offers coverage at 80 percent, you will have to pay for all services before that $500 deductible is met.
+For example, if you have a plan that has a $500 deductible and then offers coverage at 80 percent, you will have to pay for $500 worth of services out of your own money.
 You will also need to cover the remaining 20 percent of costs after the deductible is met.

-Dependent coverage is offered through a family insurance plan, and services that are covered will vary from plan to plan and by provider.
-Your insurance provider can help you determine if you can use your coverage for your immediate dependent.
+Dependent coverage is offered through a family insurance plan, and services that are covered will vary from plan to plan and by the provider.
+We can help you determine if your insurance company will provide coverage for your immediate dependent.

 Some insurance plans will ask that you first obtain a referral before receiving addiction treatment services.
 You may need to see your in-network primary care provider (PCP) first to get a referral.

-It may seem like a good idea to use a credit card to pay for addiction treatment services and then pay back the debt later.
-Credit cards often have limits that may not be high enough to fund the cost of treatment; interest rates can be high; and it can be difficult to make monthly payments.
+It may seem like a good idea to use a credit card to pay for our addiction treatment services and then pay back the debt later.
+Credit cards often have limits that may not be high enough to fund the cost of treatment, interest rates can be high, and it can be difficult to make monthly payments.

 A private loan can help to save you money in the long run, and it can offer competitive interest rates with more flexible payment options.
 Lenders such as Prosper offer loans to cover health care expenses.
 A recovery-based health care lender, My Treatment Lender, also offers loans between $5,000 and $100,000 to cover addiction treatment and recovery services for qualified individuals.

 The American Psychological Association (APA) publishes that a sliding scale can be used as a payment option when you may not be able to cover the complete costs of treatment services.
-Usually, a sliding scale will take into account your income and financial situation as well as your number of dependents to determine how much you can afford to pay and then adjust the total costs accordingly.
+Sliding scale fees will take your income and financial situation into account.
+They will help reduce the cost of treatment if needed, based on what you make in a year.

-Scholarships and grants are sometimes available for low-income and hardship cases.
+These grants are provided through SAMHSA by the Substance Abuse Prevention and Treatment Block Grant.
 If you can’t afford treatment services and meet eligibility requirements, you may be able to qualify for a specialty grant.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) provides a Behavioral Health Treatment Services Locator tool to help you find addiction and recovery services near you.
 Trained professionals at an addiction treatment center can go over payment and financing options with you to help you get the most out of your care and figure out how to pay for it.